 Being a fan of taking cooking classes in other countries, it was no surprise to find myself in Japan learning how to make sushi.
 What was a surprise was that Peter and I would be doing it in the private home of Tomomi, a Tokyo native.
-So far, she had been our travel guide for seeing wrestlers practice at a sumo stable and touring the famous Tsujiki Fish Market.
+So far, she had been our travel guide for two of the top things to do in Tokyo, seeing wrestlers practice at a sumo stable and touring the famous Tsujiki Fish Market.
 Now she had invited us into her home, far away from Tokyo’s bustling business section, to learn the art of making sushi.

 This was a truly personalized sushi lesson with only two students.

 We had already purchased fresh ahi tuna while perusing the stalls at the fish market, along with wasabi for grating, but we also needed some other ingredients.
 So, on the way to her home we stopped by Tokyu supermarket to purchase more fish (salmon, octopus, yellow tail, prawns), seaweed, avocados and a cucumber.
 This was already quite a unique food experience.